 I have estimated the investment required in the US to achieve this de-carbonization, using currently available technology, at approximately \$30 trillion.
 The required returns on that investment alone would add approximately \$3 trillion per year to the cost of goods and services in the US economy.
-Depreciation cost for those assets would add trillions of dollars of additional annual cost to the economy, depending on the depreciation periods used for the various assets.
+Depreciation cost for those assets would add trillions of dollars of additional annual cost to the economy, depending on the depreciation periods used for the various assets, which are estimated to be far shorter than the depreciation periods for conventional generation assets..